Skip to Content

 What Do First-Time RV Owners Need to Know?

-There are a number of things that are helpful for first-time RV owners to know.
-These encompass everything from how to drive the rig, to how to fill the RV fresh water tank, to how to dump the RV gray water tank, dumping and cleaning an RV black tank, and so much more.
+Several things are helpful for first-time RV owners to be aware of.
+These encompass everything from how to drive the rig to how to fill the RV fresh water tank to dumping the RV’s gray water tank, dumping and cleaning an RV black tank, and so much more.
+For example, when connected to a sewer connection at a campground, should you keep your RV gray tank valve open or closed?
+These are important things to know.

 RV gray tank valve open, but black tank valve closed.
 One important tip for new rv owners!